Dwake5/Fantasy-book/README.md

   <li>Write usefilters a lot better</li>
   <li>Handle Bomba</li>
   <li>Bug: What if no items at pilfer Grass</li>
-  <li>Add combat config to gamedata</li>
+  <li>Add combat config to gamedata (what?)</li>
-  <li>Bug: testing luck in combat after you roll equal scores to the enemy does nothing</li>
   <li>Make Pilfer grass look more like backpack robbed</li>
   <li>Go through each spell and see which ones circle back, if they do block them singleUse: true</li>
+  <li>Refactor so each minigame is more self contained, i.e. get rid of a lot of usefilters and redux</li>
 </ul>

 combat mods
 227: Manticore 1/3 chance of triple damage
 388: Manticore vs Giant.
 1/3 chance of triple damage
-407: Goblins You can fight 0, 1 or 2.
-411: Hill Giant, your skill doubled
-442: Can do double damage to goblins

 # Done

 <ul>
+  <li>Bug: testing luck in combat after you roll equal scores to the enemy does nothing</li>
   <li>When theres an enemy block same spell being cast twice</li>
   <li>108, 283 adds +2 to night creatures roll</li>
   <li>Can only use a magic spell once with singleUse: true</li>